by Steven K. Roberts

 “Do it, and you’ll pass!”
 And damned if he didn’t wink at me with a conspiratorial grin.
 “Just between us, you understand?
 And you still have to make an effort in class.”

 And it worked beautifully.
-Every afternoon, after the principal blew twice into the microphone, Mr. Jesse would mime blowing back, then saunter over with his pointer, turn it end-for-end, grin, tap the speaker housing with a grand flourish, wink at me, and resume class with no further interruptions.
+Every afternoon, after the principal blew twice into the microphone, Mr. Jesse would mime blowing back, then saunter over with his pointer, turn it end-for-end, grin, tap the speaker housing with a grand flourish, wink at me, and resume teaching with no further interruptions.

-I was very happy with the B I received for my hard work in Calculus, and learned all that differential and integral stuff later… when I really needed it.
+I was happy with the B I received for my hard work in Calculus, and learned all that differential and integral stuff later… when I really needed it.

-50 years later, I heard from an old classmate, Sam Denny: “I read your story about Mr. Jesse and the intercom.
+A half-century later, I heard from an old classmate, Sam Denny: “I read your story about Mr. Jesse and the intercom.
 I was Mr. Jesse’s student aide first period our senior year, and as such saw both your rod in action and also heard from Mr. Jesse the history behind it.
 I remember that he found it valuable in more than one instance.”